Fly-by-wire: Power-by-wire

-Having eliminated the mechanical transmission circuits in fly-by-wire flight control systems, the next step is to eliminate the bulky and heavy hydraulic circuits.
-The hydraulic circuit is replaced by an electrical power circuit.
+Having eliminated the mechanical transmission circuits in fly-by-wire flight control systems, the next step is to replace the bulky and heavy hydraulic circuits with electrical power circuit.
 The power circuits power electrical or self-contained electrohydraulic actuators that are controlled by the digital flight control computers.
 All benefits of digital fly-by-wire are retained since the power-by-wire components are strictly complementary to the fly-by-wire components.

 The biggest benefits are weight savings, the possibility of redundant power circuits and tighter integration between the aircraft flight control systems and its avionics systems.
 The absence of hydraulics greatly reduces maintenance costs.
 This system is used in the Lockheed Martin F-35 Lightning II and in Airbus A380 backup flight controls.
 The Boeing 787 and Airbus A350 also incorporate electrically powered backup flight controls which remain operational even in the event of a total loss of hydraulic power.